Prostate Cancer Testing – It’s No Joke..

 Risk Factors

-Prostate cancer is mostly diagnosed in European men over 50 years old.
+Prostate cancer is mostly diagnosed in men over 50 years old.
 Unlike some other cancers, it is not strongly associated with a wide range of modifiable risk factors, but there are a few factors that are known to increase risk:

 Normal PSA levels vary in the population and increase with age, however, men aged between 50-69 are expected to have a PSA level of <3 nanograms per ml8.
-Serum PSA levels can be elevated due to several mechanisms:
+PSA levels can be elevated due to several mechanisms:

 1. When prostate cancer eliminates certain cells, it can disrupt the structure of the prostate, allowing more PSA to enter the bloodstream.